-Responsibility for operating the limitation will fall on the Underlying Tax Group, Yorke House, Nottingham.
-But specialists at CSTD Business, Assets & International, Base Protection Policy team can assist in identifying avoidance schemes where a limitation of relief should be made.
+Specialists at CSTD Business, Assets & International, Base Protection Policy team can assist in identifying avoidance schemes where a limitation of relief should be made.

 Where it appears that a group company, resident or not, has sold or lent to an overseas company, outside the group, a minority interest in a highly taxed overseas company a brief note of the facts should be sent to CSTD Business, Assets & International, Base Protection Policy team.